-Now, there are many ways we can be in the form of a giver – as a parent, by serving in the military, or rescue service, even as an employee.
-However, an often overlooked form of giving is the person who continuously volunteers.
+Now, there are many ways we can be in the form of a giver – as a parent, by serving in the military, or rescue services, even as an employee.
+However, an often overlooked form of giving is the person who continuously volunteers for the church.

 The basic definition of a volunteer is “a person who freely offers to take part in an enterprise or undertake a task.”
 One of the key words here is “free.”
 Notice the volunteer is not being forced to work or being paid to.
 Therefore, the volunteer is in pure giving mode.
 On the surface, it appears there is nothing in it for the volunteer.
 They get no money.
 They have to take time away from their family.
 Very often the tasks they perform are hard or mundane and go unnoticed or under appreciated.
 Here, is where the volunteer enters into a Christ-like mode.
 In volunteering there exists a sort-of dying of the self.
 There is nothing in it for the volunteer in performing their arduous, thankless job.
 This is exactly what Christ experienced in getting beaten, mocked and killed all the while his friends abandoned him.
 Notice too that Jesus underwent all this suffering only to receive a rather benign response of appreciation from the very people he rescued.

-However, from this forgotten mundane work, the volunteer eventually receives the spiritual blessing that Jesus talks about.
-There have been many studies about the happiness level of people who gave money to charities or have volunteered their time.
-Across the board, these studies illuminate the point that those who give (whether in money or time) tend to be the most fulfilled and content.
+However, from this forgotten mundane work, the volunteer eventually receives the spiritual blessing that Jesus alludes to.
+There have been many studies about the happiness level of people who give money to charities or have volunteered their time.
+Across the board, these studies illuminate the fact that those who give (whether in money or time) tend to be the most fulfilled and content.

 One such article indicated that “volunteers were 42% more likely to be very happy than non-volunteers.”
 This is so much so that the brain chemistry of volunteers appears to light up more so than non-volunteers.
 For example, people who give often report feelings of euphoria, which psychologists have referred to as the “Helper’s High.”
-They believe that charitable activity induces endorphins that produce a mild version of the sensations people get from drugs like morphine.
+They believe that charitable activity induces endorphins that produce a fulfilled sensation.

 Charity and volunteering also lower the stress hormones that cause unhappiness.
 In one experiment at Duke University, those that volunteered were found to have dramatically lower levels of the stress hormones cortisol, epinephrine, and norepinephrine in their brains than those who had not performed volunteer work.